Non-perturbative topological string theory on compact Calabi-Yau 3-folds: Period geometry for compact Calabi--Yau 3-folds

 \section{Period geometry for compact Calabi--Yau 3-folds}

-In this section, we shall describe those aspects of the period geometry of complex families of compact Calabi--Yau 3-folds $W$ that are central to computing the topological string partition function $Z^{(0)}$, or equivalently, its free energy $F^{(0)}$, \be Z^{(0)}(g_s,z)=\exp(F^{(0)}(g_s,z))=\exp\left(\sum_{g=0}^\infty g_s^{2g-2} F_g(z)\right). \ee We have attached a superscript ${}^{(0)}$ to the conventional topological string free energy and partition function to distinguish them from the non-perturbative sectors of the theory which we shall be studying below.
-In the second subsection of this section, we will introduce the hypergeometric one-complex parameter Calabi--Yau manifolds, which serve as instructive examples for the period geometry and will provide the principal testing ground for our non-perturbative predictions.
+In this section, we shall describe aspects of the period geometry of complex families of compact Calabi--Yau 3-folds $W$ that are central to computing the topological string partition function, or equivalently, its free energy.
+After discussing such geometries in general in subsection \ref{Sec:Diffproperties}, we will specialize to the case of hypergeometric one-complex parameter Calabi--Yau manifolds in the ensuing subsection.
+These models will serve as instructive examples for the period geometry and will provide the principal testing ground for our non-perturbative predictions.

+The topological string partition function $Z^{(0)}$ is related to the genus $g$ topological string free energies $F_g(z)$ via \be Z^{(0)}(g_s,z)=\exp(F^{(0)}(g_s,z))=\exp\left(\sum_{g=0}^\infty g_s^{2g-2} F_g(z)\right). \ee We have attached a superscript ${}^{(0)}$ to the conventional topological string free energy and partition function to distinguish them from the non-perturbative sectors of the theory which we shall be studying below.
 The RHS of \eqref{tfe} is a perturbative, asymptotic series in the topological string coupling constant $g_s$ and depends on the complex structure moduli $z$ of $W$.
-According to a theorem of Tian \cite{tian} and Todorov \cite{todorov}, one has $h^{2,1}(W)=r$ unobstructed complex moduli parameterizing the complex structure moduli space ${\cal M}_{cs}(W)$, which has a canonical compactification ${\overline {{\cal M}_{cs}(W)}}$.
-A property of $F^{(0)}(g_s,z)$ which is absent for the topological string on local Calabi--Yau spaces and many other familiar asymptotic series is that $g_s$ and the $F_g(z)$ are non-trivial sections of powers of the K\"ahler line bundle $\CL$ over ${\overline {{\cal M}_{cs}(W)}}$, as we shall review below.
+According to a theorem of Tian \cite{tian} and Todorov \cite{todorov}, one has $h^{2,1}(W)=r$ unobstructed complex moduli parameterizing the complex structure moduli space ${\cal M}_{cs}(W)$.
+A property of $F^{(0)}(g_s,z)$ which is absent for the topological string on local Calabi--Yau spaces and many other familiar asymptotic series is that $g_s$ and the $F_g(z)$ are non-trivial sections of powers of the K\"ahler line bundle $\CL$ over ${\overline {{\cal M}_{cs}(W)}}$, the canonical compactification of the complex structure moduli space ${{{\cal M}_{cs}(W)}}$.
+We shall review this structure below.

 The computation of $F^{(0)}(g_s,z)$ via the holomorphic anomaly equations will be the topic of Section~\ref{sec:SHAE}.
 A principal feature of the setup is that by the construction of the involved quantities from the solutions of a Picard-Fuchs differential ideal, all $F_g(z)$ have good (real) analytic properties in $z$.
-In particular, convergent series expressions for them exist over all of ${\overline {{\cal M}_{cs}(W)}}$.
+In particular, convergent series expressions for them exist in a neighborhood of any point of ${\overline {{\cal M}_{cs}(W)}}$.